 As I didn’t know if anyone else would be on the salt island or not, I wanted to bring the tripod so I could get some pictures of myself on the island.
 However, luckily not long after I got on the island some other tourists arrived so they very kindly took pictures for me.
 Of course I returned the favour – they didn’t have a camera so I took pictures of them on my phone and then sent it to them when we were back on the shore.
 I also swam (floated) back with them so I wouldn’t be alone.

-Having a drone here would be amazing, and I would have loved to have brought one there but sadly I don’t own a drone.
+Having a drone here would be amazing, and I would have loved to have brought one there but sadly I didn’t own a drone at the time.
 It would make for some epic pictures so definitely bring it if you have one!

 Goggles & water

 I also really recommend to bring goggles if you have them to protect your eyes from accidental splashes!
 If not, try and bring some water in the bag too if you have space – not only for hydration, but so you can wash your eye out if you do accidentally get salt water in it.